Whalurkun/Hello-repo/README.md

 # Hello-repo
-This is mainy a test, but might turn into something cool
+This is mainly a test, but might turn into something cool